“You may delay, but time will not.” ~ Benjamin Franklin

 - Estimate the time necessary to complete each task

-- Develop a work plan: Rewrite the new list in order of priority
+- Develop a work plan by rewriting a new list in order of priority

 - Cross each item off your “to-do list” as they are completed

-Note: the basic principles of flexibility and common sense are important tools.
-For example, if you have large tasks that are time-consuming, it might make sense to do 2-3 smaller tasks first or delegate them.
+Note: the basic principles of flexibility and common sense are important t.
+For example, if you have large tasks that are time-consuming, it make sense to do 2-3 smaller tasks first before doing time consuming tasks.
+Delegating tasks is another time management sill.

 Learn to Say No